-The clearing contractor will erect and (when TVA or contract construction personnel are unable) maintain BMPs such as silt fences on steep slopes and adjacent to any stream, wetland, or other water body.
-BMPs will be inspected by the environmental technician or other designated TVA or contractor personnel routinely and during periods of high runoff, and any necessary repairs will be made as soon as practicable.
-BMP inspections will be conducted in accordance with permit requirements.
-Records of all inspections will be maintained on site, and copies of inspection forms will be forwarded to the project environmental person.
+The clearing and grading contractor(s) and subcontractors will erect and (when TVA or contract construction personnel are unable) maintain BMPs, such as silt fences, on steep slopes and adjacent to any steam, wetland, or other water body.
+BMPs will be inspected by the environmental technician or other designated TVA, or contractor personnel routinely and at least as frequently as required by the permit or good management practices and during periods of high runoff; any necessary repairs will be made as soon as practicable.
+BMP runoff sampling will be conducted in accordance with permit requirements.
+Records of all inspections and sampling will be maintained on site, and copies of inspection forms and sampling results will be forwarded to the project environmental person.

-8. Turbidity and Blocking of Streams - If temporary clearing activities must interrupt natural drainage, appropriate drainage facilities and erosion/sediment controls shall be provided to avoid erosion and siltation of streams and other water bodies or water conveyances.
+8. Turbidity and Blocking of Streams - If temporary clearing, grading, borrow, or fill activities must interrupt natural drainage, appropriate drainage facilities and erosion/sediment controls shall be provided to avoid erosion and siltation of streams and other water bodies or water conveyances.
+In Tennessee, conditions of an Aquatic Resource Alteration Permit shall be met.
 Turbidity levels in receiving waters or at storm water discharge points shall be monitored, documented, and reported if required by the applicable permit.
-Erosion and sediment control measures such as silt fences, water bars, and sediment traps shall be installed as soon as practicable after initial access, site, or right-of-way disturbance in accordance with applicable permit or regulatory requirements.
+Erosion and sediment control measures such as silt fences, water bars, and sediment traps shall be installed as soon as practicable after initial access, site, borrow, fill, or right-of-way disturbance and after sequential disturbance of stabilized areas due to stepwise construction requirement in accordance with applicable permit or regulatory requirements.

-Mechanized equipment shall not be operated in flowing water except when approved and, then, only to construct necessary stream crossings under direct guidance of TVA.
-Construction of stream fords or other crossings will only be permitted at approved locations and to current TVA construction access road standards.
-Material shall not be deposited in watercourses or within stream bank areas where it could be washed away by high stream flows.
-Any clearing debris that enters streams or other water bodies shall be removed as soon as possible.
-Appropriate U.S. Army Corps of Engineers and state permits shall be obtained for stream crossings.
+On rights-of-way, mechanized equipment shall not be operated in flowing water except when approved and then only to construct necessary stream crossings under direct guidance of TVA.
+Construction of stream fords or other crossings will only be permitted at approved locations and to current TVA design or construction access road standards.
+At any construction site, material shall not be deposited in watercourses or within stream bank areas where it could be washed away by high stream flows.
+Any clearing debris that enters streams or other water bodies shall be removed immediately.
+Appropriate U.S. Army Corps of Engineers and state permits shall be obtained for stream or wetland crossings.